-I caught up with Shiv Paul – Officer of Communications for the Federation of Gay Games – to check-in on what the Hong Kong protests mean for the world’s largest queer sporting event.
+We caught up with Shiv Paul – Officer of Communications for the Federation of Gay Games – to check-in on preparations for the world’s largest queer sporting event.

-We’re still two years away from the Gay Games in 2022, but does the political unrest in Hong Kong make it difficult to progress the planning and preparation required for the event?
+We’re still two years away from the Gay Games in 2022, how is planning going?

 The organising committee is well-connected to all the appropriate authorities to ensure they are fully apprised of goings on and can, if need be, adjust accordingly.